 Throughout her degree Erin received many awards and scholarships.
 Most notable of these were winning the Barbara MacLeod Scholarship awarded to the top performing female student at WAAPA in 2011, and becoming a member of the Golden Key International Society, exclusively for high achieving students.
 In 2011 Erin completed an honours research degree with first class honours, focusing on career pathways for the twenty first century classical tenor saxophonist, and received the prize for top classical woodwind performer.

-Erin has recently completed a Masters of Performance at The Royal Northern College of Music in Manchester, United Kingdom, under the guidance of Rob Buckland and Andy Scott.
+Erin completed a Masters of Performance at The Royal Northern College of Music in Manchester, United Kingdom, under the guidance of Rob Buckland and Andy Scott in 2014.
 During her Masters Erin was selected to perform in a series of concerts with the prestigious Netherlands Blazers Ensemble (NBE).
 Erin was further invited to perform with the NBE for their esteemed New Years Concert at the Amsterdam Concertgebouw.
 While at the RNCM Erin won the RNCM concerto competition performing Jacob Ter Veldhuis’ Tallahatchie Concerto, was awarded The Stan Barker Memorial Prize for Jazz Improvisation, and during her final semester, Erin recorded her first album, receiving 100% for her efforts.
-This album, After the Moment, was launched at the 2015 Strasbourg Saxophone Congress, and is available for purchase on Erin’s website www.erinroyer.com.
+This album, After the Moment, was launched at the 2015 Strasbourg Saxophone Congress, and is available for purchase on Erin's website www.erinroyer.com.